Niloc1624/YCN-Calculator/README.md

 # YCN-Calculator
 This is a YCN point calculator that scrapes from https://results.o2cm.com/.
 It is very janky, probably isn't right, and is horribly inelegant.
 BUT, it's better than nothing.
+Points are calculated according to MIT's system: http://ballroom.mit.edu/index.php/ycn-proficiency-points/

 If you want to use this to check a dancer's YCN points you have two options:
 - Run website.py on your local machine and open the localhost link it outputs in your browser of choice.